 Veliko Tarnovo Region

-Veliko Tarnovo region is rich in history so there are a lot interesting places to visit.
+Veliko Tarnovo region is rich in history so there are a lot of interesting places to visit.

 The dramatic mountain pass between Gabrovo and Kazanlak provides some fantastic scenery and great views of the Stara Planina mountains.
 Hiking trails criss-cross the landscape providing great opportunites for exploring on foot.
 At the top of the pass is the Shipka Monument of Freedom where your reward for climbing the 894 steps will be amazing views of the mountains and valleys of the Stara Planina range.
 At the monument there is a museum containing weapons and paintings in honour of the 7000 Russian and Bulgarian soldiers who died defending the pass against Turkish soldiers who outnumbered them 4 to 1.